-- COVID-19 presents with signs and symptoms that may be indistinguishable from much more common respiratory viruses.
-At this time, respiratory illnesses are much more likely to be due to common viruses (e.g., influenza, common cold) than COVID-19.
+• COVID-19 presents with signs and symptoms that may be indistinguishable from much more common respiratory viruses.
+Currently, respiratory illnesses are much more likely to be due to common viruses (e.g., influenza, common cold) than COVID-19.
 If a community (or more specifically, a school) has cases of COVID-19, local health officials will help identify those individuals and will follow up on next steps.
-Schools are not expected to screen students or staff to identify cases of COVID-19. - Students with fever, cough, or difficulty breathing should be placed away from others and asked to wear a face mask until they can be sent home. - Staff members should be sent home and advised to seek medical advice. - Notify your local health department with any questions or concern about an ill student www.localhealth.nj.gov.
+Schools are not expected to screen students or staff to identify cases of COVID-19.

+- Students with fever, cough, or difficulty breathing should be placed away from others and asked to wear a face mask until they can be sent home. - Staff members should be sent home and advised to seek medical advice. - Notify your local health department with any questions or concern about an ill student www.localhealth.nj.gov.

-THE FOUR STAGES OF THE CRISIS PLAN
+THE FIVE PARTS OF THIS CRISIS PLAN

-According to the World Health Organization (WHO), the medical arm of the United Nations:
+According to the World Health Organization (WHO), the medical arm of the United Nations (amended to reflect local conditions):

-Prevention - Mitigation

-Preparedness
+-Prevention/Mitigation-

+-Preparedness-